 The study will solicit comments from all potentially impacted interests, including commuters, adjacent property owners, businesses, environmentalists, bicyclists and neighborhood associations.
 It will consider and address issues related to potential aesthetic and environmental impacts, home values, bicycles/pedestrians and other issues identified through stakeholder input.

 The Loop 360 Improvement Study will be conducted in a four-step process that engages stakeholders on an ongoing basis:

 TxDOT wants to hear about community needs, concerns and ideas for the future of Loop 360.
+Although the Public Survey for Loop 360 is closed, public comments may still be submitted online and results of the Survey Responses are available.
 Information gathered from the community will guide future planning.
 Participation opportunities include:

 Public Involvement Lead